Range Safety Rules

 • Use only the correct ammunition for your firearm.

-• No armor piercing or steel core penetrator (M855, green tip, black tip, etc.) ammo is allowed on the range.
+• No armor piercing or steel core penetrator (M855, green tip, black tip, etc.) ammo is allowed on steel targets.

 • No “Force on Force” or UTM marker rounds, paintballs, or any type of “simunition” is allowed on the range.